MarcusWolschon/osmeditor4android/documentation/docs/help/nl/Introduction.md

 Check items hebben de volgende eigenschappen:

-* **Waarde** - Waarde die aanwezig moet zijn op het object volgens de gekoppelde voorkeuze.
+* **Key** - Key that should be present on the object according to the matching preset.
-* **Vereis optioneel** - Vereis dat de sleutel aanwezig is in de optionele tags van de voorkeuze.
+* **Require optional** - Require the key even if the key is in the optional tags of the matching preset.

 Deze check werkt door eerst de voorkeuze te achterhalen en dan te checken of **Sleutel** is een "aanbevolen" sleutel voor dit object volgens de voorkeuze, **Vereis optioneel** zal de check uitbreiden naar tags die "optioneel" zijn op het object.
 Let op: gekoppelde voorkeuzes worden niet gecheckt.